Camp Fire

 Marie Beard |

-I grew up in the '50s and '60s, knowing that the
+I grew up in the '50s and '60s,

-"sister organization" to the Boy Scouts of
+knowing that the "sister organization" to the

-organization was begun in the United States with the
+The Camp Fire Girls organization was begun in the United

-made clear that Camp Fire Girls was the
+always made clear that Camp Fire Girls was the

 "sister" organization to BSA; West served as